Greece, Europe

 I also would have loved to include the Kallithea Springs in our trip.
 Not so much for the beach itself (although a refreshing swim would certainly have been welcome), but mostly for the beauty of the architecture, the gardens, and the romantic atmosphere of the site.

-Finally, I would have loved to visit the Skiadi Monastery, located further south on the island.
-However, this would have required renting a car or a quad to access it more easily.
+And what about the Monastery of Skiadi, located further south on the island?
+I would have loved to visit it as well.
+However, getting there would have required renting a car or a quad to access it more easily.

 How to Get Around Rhodes